docker/docs/storage/index.md

 Bind mounts and volumes can both be mounted into containers using the `-v` or `--volume` flag, but the syntax for each is slightly different.
 For `tmpfs` mounts, you can use the `--tmpfs` flag.
-However, in Docker 17.06 and higher, we recommend using the `--mount` flag for both containers and services, for bind mounts, volumes, or `tmpfs` mounts, as the syntax is more clear.
+We recommend using the `--mount` flag for both containers and services, for bind mounts, volumes, or `tmpfs` mounts, as the syntax is more clear.

 ## Good use cases for volumes